Quantum linear system algorithm with optimal queries to initial state preparation: Multiplicative approximation of success probabilities

 where all $\{\Pi_j-\Pi_{j-1}\}_{j=1}^m$ and $\{\Pi_b,\overline{\Pi_b}\}$ are orthogonal projections and pairwise commute.
 Moreover, we have

 with

 \end{proposition}

 The above proposition shows that the two sets of orthogonal projections $\{\Pi_j-\Pi_{j-1}\}_{j=1}^m$ and $\{\Pi_b,I-\Pi_b\}$ are complete and pairwise commute, so they can be simultaneously measured in a quantum computation.
 We tabulate the meaning of different outcomes from such a simultaneous measurement in \tab{vtaa_proj}.
 Note that logical operations correspond directly to arithmetics of the orthogonal projections.
-For instance, the statement ``the algorithm does not fail at stage $j$'' is logically equivalent to ``the algorithm succeeds before or at stage $j$, or it is still running'', which can be represented in terms of operators as
+For instance, the statement ``the algorithm does not fail up to stage $j$'' means ``the algorithm can potentially succeed at stage $j$'' and is logically equivalent to ``the algorithm succeeds before or at stage $j$, or it is still running'', which can be represented in terms of operators as